partout-io/.github/profile/README.md

 # Passepartout

-**Passepartout** is a suite of open-source apps and libraries designed to simplify the configuration of local network settings, primarily for VPN connections.
+**[Passepartout](app-store)** is an open-source app designed to simplify the configuration of local network settings, primarily for VPN connections.
 It aims to provide a single tool for connecting to multiple VPN providers while maintaining user privacy and flexibility.

 ## Overview